-Whether you run a gas station, restaurant or law firm, learning how to leverage Google Reviews in your favor can be extremely rewarding for your website, and ultimately, your business.
-Even though they are primarily a way for customers to share information with each other about their experiences with a brand, that doesn’t mean you can’t encourage good reviews and manage poor ones to your advantage.
+Whether you run a gas station, restaurant, or law firm, learning how to leverage Google Reviews in your favor can be extremely rewarding for your website, and ultimately, your business.
+Even though they are primarily a way for customers to share information about their experiences with a brand, that doesn’t mean you can’t encourage good reviews and manage poor ones to your advantage.

 Many people rely on the comments and ratings of their peers when deciding whether to patronize an establishment or pursue a particular product or service.
 Google Reviews are one of the main sources for this kind of information and many of your prospective customers are likely to check them out to get a feel for what it’s like to do business with you.

 Why Google Reviews are Important

 Customer reviews are incredibly valuable for your customer service team, whether they are online or in-person.
 All successful business owners understand the importance of knowing their customers’ needs and how they respond to your products or services.
 Both positive and negative feedback gives you the chance to improve or capitalize on certain aspects of your business model to better service people in the future—leading to happier customers and higher-quality reviews.